DarrenZhao01/Degreeworks-Grabber/README.md

-# 🚀 DegreeWorks Course Finder: Your Shortcut to the Perfect Schedule! 🚀
+# DegreeWorks Course Finder: Your Shortcut to the Perfect Schedule!

 Tired of endlessly clicking through course catalogs, trying to match your DegreeWorks requirements with open sections? **Say goodbye to the tedious manual search!** The DegreeWorks Course Finder is here to revolutionize how you plan your academic term.

 Simply paste your requirement string from DegreeWorks, select your term, and instantly see all matching available sections neatly organized. **No more needing to search each course one by one** – find what you need, fast!

-## ✨ Features That Shine ✨
+## ✨ Features

 * **Effortless Input:** Just copy and paste your course requirement string directly from DegreeWorks.
 * **Term Selection:** Easily choose the specific year and quarter (Fall, Winter, Spring, Summer Sessions) you're planning for.